joelgardner/bnb-book-blog-app/Post1.md

 After the text stops flowing, drop into our newly created *client* folder and run `npm start`.
 Bam!
 We're off and running.
 Visit *http://localhost:3000/* in your browser and you should see the React logo spinning around.

-<p style="color:#666">*You really should read all of the documentation on create-react-app's GitHub.
+>*You really should read all of the documentation on create-react-app's GitHub.
 It provides detailed walkthroughs to just about anything you could think to add or change in the default application.*

-<p style="color:#666">*Additionally, if you haven't, please, please, please, read the Redux [documentation](http://redux.js.org/docs/introduction/Motivation.html).
+>*Additionally, if you haven't, please, please, please, read the Redux [documentation](http://redux.js.org/docs/introduction/Motivation.html).
 Basically, this post will provide some of the "how," but the documentation provides that, plus the "why" -- which is arguably more important!*

 Stop the server with *ctrl+c* and we'll also add Redux, its bindings with React.
 To facilitate asynchronous actions, we'll use the awesome [Redux Saga](https://github.com/redux-saga/redux-saga) library, which is an alternative to the more traditional [Redux Thunk](https://github.com/gaearon/redux-thunk) middleware plugin.